corsairmarks/ecumenopolis_trade/mod/README.md

 * 2.4.1 Improved colony automation plan
 * 2.4.2 Adjust colony designation weighting
 * 2.5.0 Updated for Stellaris 3.2 "Herbert" - no changes
+* 2.6.0 Add Commercial Arcologies to Planetary Diversity's Palace and Corporate Ecumenopoleis
+    * Special thanks to Gatzek for help with the correct special `district_set`s
+    * Add Polish localisation by Gatzek

 ## Source Code